serverless/blog/posts/2018-08-29-win-followers-thought-leader-people-build-social-media-presence.md

 **Week 1:**

 1. Choose 1 social media platform.
 This is where you will be focusing.
-(The series will assume you’re using Twitter; if you’re not, tweak things until they fit.)
+(The series will assume you’re using Twitter; if you’re not, tweak things until they fit your platform of choice.)

 2. Think about the type of thought leader you want to be (aka your goal with all this), and send it to the group.
 - E.g., “I want to be an operations guru”; or “I want to be an all-around serverless thought leader”; or or “I want to be influential in the art world”